intel-analytics/ipex-llm/python/llm/example/CPU/Applications/autogen/README.md

 # activate conda environment
 conda activate autogen

+# go to the created autogen folder
 cd autogen

+# ensure the connection between controller and worker
 export no_proxy='localhost'

 # load the local model with cpu with your downloaded model
 python -m bigdl.llm.serving.model_worker --model-path YOUR_MODEL_PATH --device cpu
 ```